onmyway133/DeepDiff/README.md

 Benchmarking is done on real device iPhone 6, with random items made of UUID strings (36 characters including hyphens), just to make comparisions more difficult.

 You can take a look at the code [Benchmark](https://github.com/onmyway133/DeepDiff/tree/master/Example/Benchmark).
+Test is inspired from [DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html)

 ### Among different frameworks